 Dubai Museum, like Abu Dhabi Heritage Village, aims at reproducing the city’s former lifestyle, before the flashes of both skyscrapers and paparazzi.

 Located in Al Fahid Fort, the main museum in Dubai was opened to the public in 1971.
 Al Fahid Fort is the oldest existing building in Dubai.
-Dubai Museum gives a picture of traditional way of locals’ lives.
+Dubai Museum gives a picture of traditional local life.

 Dubai Museum address: Al Fahid Street, Bur Dubai.
 Nearest metro station: Ghubaiba and Fahidi metro stations.
 Dubai Museum opening hours: Saturday to Thursday from 8:30 to 20:30.
 On Fridays from 14:30 to 20:30.